jortizsao/persistgraphql/README.md

 `sha1` identical to md5, except uses the sha1 hashing algorithm

+`sha256` identical to sha1, except uses the sha256 hashing algorithm

 `uuid` creates a uuidv4 for each query

 # Apollo Client Network Interface